hassannaeem53/Default-Risk-Predictor-using-Machine-Learning/README.md

 ## About Project
 The Software Design Lifecycle Model, we used for out development is the basic waterfall model, project activities are broken down into linear sequential phases, meaning they are passed down onto each other, where each phase depends on the deliverables of the previous one and corresponds to a specialization of tasks.
 Following are some of the Major deliverables which were implemented and completed in sequential order.
 Each section corresponds to each phase/deliverable of the Project.

+To directly use pkl model files or demonstration video visit this <a href="https://drive.google.com/drive/folders/13cxcKpjePh85EQk_62Nwi8b5Sa31MqEM?usp=sharing">Link</a>

 ## Table on Contents
 - <a href='#understanding-the-dataset'>Understanding the Dataset</a>
 - <a href='#preprocessing'>Preprocessing</a>